by Ipshita Kak MD FRCPC

 The examination of lymph nodes is used to determine the nodal stage (see Pathologic stage below).
 Finding cancer cells in a lymph node increases the nodal stage and is associated with a worse prognosis.

-These tumours are given a nodal stage between 0 or 1 based on the presence or absence of cancer cells in a lymph node.
+These tumours are given a nodal stage of 0 or 1 based on the presence or absence of cancer cells in a lymph node.

 A well-differentiated neuroendocrine tumour is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the liver).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.